phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 3. Subclass match
 4. Protocol match (least specific)

-It is the driver's responsibility to create ports in order to give other processes access to resources of a particular device, e.g. `/dev/umass0`, `/dev/umass1`, `/dev/usbacm0`, etc.
+It is the driver's responsibility to create ports to give other processes access to resources of a particular device, e.g. `/dev/umass0`, `/dev/umass1`, `/dev/usbacm0`, etc.

 ### Two Driver Models